TASEmulators/BizHawk/README.md

 Run `EmuHawkMono.sh` to start EmuHawk—you can run it from anywhere, so creating a `.desktop` file to wrap the script is fine.
 The shell script should print an error if it fails, otherwise it's safe to ignore console output.
 It takes mostly the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).

-Most features and cores work, notable omissions being Mupen64Plus (N64) and Octoshock (PSX).
-See [#1430](https://github.com/TASEmulators/BizHawk/issues/1430) for details.
+Most features and cores work, a notable omission being Mupen64Plus (N64).
+See the Linux thread, [#1430](https://github.com/TASEmulators/BizHawk/issues/1430), for a more detailed breakdown.
-Lua support is new in 2.7, and it requires Mono >= 6.12.0.151 (unreleased as of 2021-11).
+Lua support is new in 2.7, and it requires Mono >= 6.12.0.151 (unreleased as of 2022-01).
 Comment on [#2951](https://github.com/TASEmulators/BizHawk/issues/2951) if you run into any problems with it.

 [to top](#bizhawk)